Rational Inverse Reasoning: Few-Shot Imitation by Inferring Intent through Planning: Experiments

-We model a top-down 2D tabletop manipulation environment in the Pymunk physics engine \cite{Blomqvist_Pymunk_2025}.
-The agent (blue dot, abstractly representing a robot with PD position control that can attach to an object) can move anywhere, and can slide objects around the environment, while avoiding collisions.
-Reasoning tasks are expressed over object attributes, relations, and positions.
-We evaluate our learned explanation programs $\mathcal{E}$ across samples from this family.
-Notably, spatial predicates compose (\texttt{Top} $\wedge$ \texttt{Left} $\rightarrow$ \texttt{Top-Left}), forcing the learner to choose among many competing hypotheses.
-For example, consider the demonstration shown in \cref{fig:interesting_rollout}.
-Here, even in this simple demonstration, we must disambiguate between many possible hypotheses such as: \textit{``move the purple objects to the top-right"}, \textit{``move the green circles to the left, then the purple circle to the top-right-corner"} etc. Each demonstration is a 10fps video sequence with 80--120 frames, labeled by the robot's action $(x, y, \mathit{grip})$ at that state.
-By forcing agents to reconcile fine-grained trajectory execution with the discovery of transferable algorithmic explanations across demonstrations, TERC provides a minimalist yet exacting proving ground for integrated reasoning systems.
+We model a top-down tabletop manipulation environment in the Pymunk physics engine \cite{blomqvist2025pymunk}, similar to many common robotics benchmarks \cite{florence2022implicit, zeng2021transporter, shridhar2022cliport}.
+The agent can move anywhere and is able to slide objects around the environment while avoiding collisions.
+Reasoning tasks are expressed over object attributes, relations, and positions on the table.
+We evaluate our learned explanation programs $E$ in samples from this family.
+Notably, spatial predicates compose (\texttt{Top} $\wedge$ \texttt{Left} $\rightarrow$ \texttt{Top-Left}, resulting in three spatial predicates indicating the top, left and top-left regions of the environment), forcing the learner to choose among many competing hypotheses.
+An illustration of one of the TERC tasks is shown in \cref{fig:terc-exmaple-1}, requiring the agent to infer, from only 3 demonstrations, that the task is to \textit{place the largest triangle block at the top-right, then place all other triangle blocks at the bottom-left}.
+Here, even with this simple demonstration, we must disambiguate between many possible hypotheses, and produce a rich Python explanation program that compiles into the correct sorting behavior.